Nutritionist Interview Questions

-A Nutritionist’s chief duties are to determine a patient’s or client’s dietary needs based on the assessment of the client’s medical state and history.
-The Nutritionist counsels the patient and formulates a plan to create a diet to meet the client’s unique requirements.
+A nutritionist’s primary duties are to determine a patient’s or client’s dietary needs based on an assessment of the client’s medical state and history.
+The nutritionist counsels the patient and formulates a plan to create a diet to meet the client’s unique requirements.
 This plan takes into account medical needs as well as lifestyle choices and budget.

-- Possessing long term planning skills to maintain successful client relationships.
+- Long-term planning skills to maintain successful client relationships

-A Nutritionist is required to have a minimum of a Bachelor’s Degree in Dietetics or Nutritional Sciences.
+At minimum, a nutritionist is required to have a bachelor’s degree in dietetics or nutritional sciences.
 For hospital positions, an applicant is required to have status as a Registered Dietician (RD).
 For most positions, several years of experience is required, whether through previous employment or academic internships.

-Salaries for Nutritionists range between $52K to $75K, with the median being $63K.
+Salaries for nutritionists range between $52K and $75K with the median being $63K.